windmill-labs/windmilldocs/blog/2024-06-28-edit-crontab/index.md

 A Windmill schedule consists of several key components :
    - Script or Flow: The task to be executed.
    - Arguments: The inputs required for the script or flow.
-   - CRON expression: Defines the frequency of execution (a low-code helper or a prompt with [Windmill AI](/docs/core_concepts/ai_generation#cron-schedules-from-prompt) are available from Windmill).
+   - CRON expression: Defines the frequency of execution.
+Windmill uses [zslayton's cron expression parser](https://github.com/zslayton/cron).
+The [syntax differs](/docs/core_concepts/scheduling#cron-syntax) a bit from Unix.
+A low-code helper or a prompt with [Windmill AI](/docs/core_concepts/ai_generation#cron-schedules-from-prompt) are available from Windmill.
    - Error Handler: Optional script to handle execution failures.
    - Recovery Handler: Optional script to handle recovery from errors.